tsfosnz/scala-connect/doc/Required.md

 ## Home

-- A list of post in different category
+- A list of post in different category by pagination

 ## Topic

--
+- A list of post in the topic by pagination

 ## Post

 - A content of Post and its Comment/pagination by post id

-## Page

-- A single page

 ## Menu